ghoomfrog/kid/README.md

 1 <~~ $n + 1 ...
 ```

 The first operator uses IPv4, and the second one uses IPv6.
-Thhe left operand is the raw address that corresponds to the IP version.
+The left operand is the raw address that corresponds to the IP version.

 Nothing is sent when attempting to push null.